Saturday, September 26, 2020

 Two amazing tales of Pasting Village

-Sikkim is a mystical land; with its own rich heritage and culture.
-Discovering its legend mixed with magical phenomena had always been my passion; to share stories that are unknown to people around makes me a happy man.
-I have tried to visit places that have mystery woven on its footsteps.
+Sikkim is a mystical land with a rich heritage and culture.
+Discovering its legends mixed with magical phenomena has always been my passion.
+Sharing stories that are unknown to people around me makes me a happy man.
+I have tried to visit places that have mystery woven in their footsteps.

-I was at Pasting, a small village, near Rongli with 50-55 houses in the forest region when at that time the white chaamp flower was at its full bloom.
-My grandfather (Aja) had his cardamom field at Pasting and it was that season when he used to stay at the village in his small hut like home.
-It was me, my father, Kancha Kaka and Kanchi Nini on our first visit to Pasting.
+I was at Pasting, a small village near Rongli with 50-55 houses in the forest region, when the white champ flower was in full bloom then.
+My grandfather (Aja) had his cardamom field at Pasting, and it was that season when he used to stay at the village in his small hut-like home.
+It was me, my father, Kancha Kaka, and Kanchi Nini on our first visit to Pasting.

-There was a drive till the small bridge near Lingtam.
-Thereafter, the walk of my life made the jungle stride across the deep woods with leeches hanging around my shoes.
-I could see Nini screaming out when one of the leeches entered into her shoe that did make the rest of us laugh.
-We could hear the birds singing, the strange sounds of insects and the unknown fear of the jungle within us.
+There was a drive to the small bridge near Lingtam.
+After that, the walk of my life made the jungle stride across the deep woods with leeches hanging around my shoes.
+I could see Nini screaming out when one of the leeches entered her shoe, making us laugh.
+We could hear the birds singing, the strange sounds of insects, and the unknown fear of the jungle within us.

-In an hour, we reached a small hut made by Aja in the middle of the forest for his few days staying during the cardamom seasons a few years back.
+In an hour, we reached a small hut made by Aja in the middle of the forest, where he had been staying for a few days during the cardamom season a few years back.
 After taking a rest, Aja (grandfather) took four of us to show the cardamom field.
-It was strange till that day no one had ever visited the whole cardamom field apart from Aja.
+Strangely, no one had ever visited the whole cardamom field apart from Aja until that day.
 The field was really big.
 The flowering buds of cardamom plants had started to bloom.
-He showed us varieties of diseases that affected the cardamom plant.
+He showed us a variety of diseases that affected the cardamom plant.
 He seemed to be like a cardamom expert.
-Aja narrated there was a time when the very field would yield 14 to 16 maund of cardamom but this time around one has to satisfy with two to three sacks.
+Aja narrated there was a time when the field would yield 14 to 16 maund of cardamom, but this time, one has to satisfy with two to three sacks.
 All we did was; silently look at his face.

-While moving across the forest Aja wanted to show us something we had never heard of.
+While moving across the forest, Aja wanted to show us something we had never heard of.
 He showed us a huge rock split into two parts.
-He told us that once that rock was a single piece but a couple of decades back at noon a huge bang was heard and something flew into the air from the middle of the rock that had the rocks into two pieces.
-Later on the villagers nearby said that the ‘thing’ looked like a Sankha (counch).
-It was a fascinating one; I have heard several stories of flying sankha that burst from the rocks in other parts of Sikkim and nearby regions.
-One legend even says a few centuries back, one of the army generals from Nepal was flown in a flying sankha couch to Kathmandu from Darjeeling regions.
+He told us that once that rock was a single piece, but a couple of decades back at noon, a huge bang was heard, and something flew into the air from the middle of the rock that had the rocks into two pieces.
+Later, the villagers nearby said the ‘thing’ looked like a Sankha (conch).
+It was fascinating; I have heard several stories of flying sankha that burst from the rocks in other parts of Sikkim and nearby regions.
+One legend even says that a few centuries back, one of the army generals from Nepal was flown in a flying sankha couch to Kathmandu from the Darjeeling region.

 After some climbing to the hills, he showed us a big rock and told us that he would let us have a surprise.
 As he went near, I hurriedly followed him.
-He cleared the spider webs and weeds from a small hole and pointed to it and said this is our Devithan (worshiping place).
-He then pointed to the marks at the rock and said this is a footprint of Shivji!
+He cleared the spider webs and weeds from a small hole, pointed to it, and said this is our Devithan (worshiping place).
+He then pointed to the marks on the rock and said this is Shivji's footprint!
 I asked Lord Shiva!
 He looked at me and said yes!

-Since centuries people have been worshiping this “foot mark” during purnay and aaushi.
-He went on to say time immemorial there was a fight between Shiva and a demon.
+People have worshiped this “footmark” for centuries during purnay and aaushi.
+He went on to say that, in time immemorial, there was a fight between Shiva and a demon.
 Lord Shiva had stepped at the stone and leaped, so this is his footmark.
-I looked with a curiosity and asked how you knew it.
+I looked with curiosity and asked how you knew it.
 He told me he had heard from his father.

-With curiosity and excitement playing inside me; I did not doubt his words.
+With curiosity and excitement playing inside me, I did not doubt his words.
 We all know we have such stories in different corners of our state.
-We made it back to the house of our grandfather.
+We made it back to our grandfather's house.
 After staying back for some time, we bid farewell to Aja and made our journey back home.

 Tuesday, September 22, 2020